The upgraded Fitzy Bowl is now open

 - BUT! the Fitzy Bowl will still be open to users when safe to do so.

 The Fitzy Bowl is one of Melbourne’s most popular skate parks.
 It attracts skateboarders, bladers, BMXers and scooter riders of all ages from the Yarra community and across Melbourne.
 It’s also seen as one of the more challenging skate parks in the area, but has had very few options for beginner skaters.

 Very young children and their parents also play here, with and without wheeled toys.

 To come up with a design that would help skaters of all ages and abilities feel welcome – especially children – we engaged an independent designer and engagement consultant, and a group of people who use the skate park regularly.

-This group reflects the diversity of the people who use the skate park, and includes teenage skaters, parents, and skaters in their forties.
+This group reflected the diversity of the people who use the skate park, and included teenage skaters, parents, and skaters in their forties.